Therapy for young adults, teens, & adults in Millcreek, Utah

 • Grief, loss, and unresolved past experiences

-• ADHD, OCD, and neurodivergent needs
+• ADHD, OCD, and neurodivergent experiences

-• Emotional regulation and coping skills
+• Emotional regulation and coping challenges

-• Addiction recovery and behavioral patterns
+• Addiction recovery and unhealthy behavioral patterns

 • Life transitions, identity questions, and values exploration

-• Family-of-origin dynamics and relational patterns
+• Family-of-origin dynamics and relationship patterns

-• Parenting concerns and relationship challenges
+• Parenting concerns and relational challenges

 Services